-Find accredited surgical technology certification classes or associate degree courses at local medical trade schools or online technical colleges.
+Find accredited surgical technology certification classes or associate degree programs at local medical trade schools or online technical colleges near you.
 Listed colleges are accredited and have financial aid assistance if you qualify.

 “Programs can take up to two years to complete depending on the type and number of classes you decide to enroll in.
 Most programs provide the ability to earn an associate’s degree alongside your surgical technician certificate.”

 All colleges are not listed here, use the search application to find your local options.

 - Fortis Institute

 - Remington College

 - Florida Career College

 Accelerated, weekend classroom and hybrid (classroom+online) surgical technology certificate program options are available at many colleges.